Priceless (Frankie J album)

-Priceless is the third English album and fifth studio album by Mexican-American singer Frankie J. It was released by Columbia Records on October 17, 2006.
-The album includes the single "That Girl", featuring Chamillionaire, in addition to tracks like "Top of the Line" with Slim from 112, the title track "Priceless", as well as many others.
-Priceless features production from Mannie Fresh, DJ Clue, Bryan Michael Cox, Stargate, Play-n-Skillz, and Happy Perez.
+Priceless is the fifth studio album by Mexican-American singer Frankie J and his third English-language album.
+It was released on October 17, 2006 via Columbia Records.
+Recording sessions took place at Studio 7303 and Digital Services in Houston, Record Plant in Los Angeles, Ameraycan Studios in North Hollywood, Battery Studios and Sony Music Studios in New York, and Sonikwire Studios in Irvine.

+Production was handled by Mannie Fresh, Mike Caren, Play-N-Skillz, Happy Perez, Steve-O Valdez, Bryan-Michael Cox, DJ Clue, Jovonn "The Don" Alexander, StarGate, and Frankie J himself, who also served as executive producer together with Charles Chavez.
+It features guest appearances from Chamillionaire, Krayzie Bone, Layzie Bone, Mannie Fresh and Slim.

+Release

+The album spawned three singles: "That Girl", "Daddy's Little Girl" and "If He Can't Be".
+Its lead single, "That Girl" debuted on the Billboard Hot 100 on August 17, 2006, at number 100, ultimately peaking at number 43 by October 7.
+An alternate version featuring Slim Thug instead of Chamillionaire has been leaked, but was never released.

 Critical reception

-AllMusic editor Andy Kellman found that though Franke J "continues to work the smooth ballads and light midtempo material with a remarkable degree of finesse, the album contains another handful of attempts at sculpting a tougher image.
+Andy Kellman of AllMusic found that though Frankie J. "continues to work the smooth ballads and light mid-tempo material with a remarkable degree of finesse, the album contains another handful of attempts at sculpting a tougher image.
 While the strategy might result in the occasional hit single, it's never a good look for him.
 Again, he doesn't step too far outside his comfort level on the tracks [...]
-For the most part, the singer goes with his strengths and delivers another decent album that should at least sustain his loyal following."
+For the most part, the singer goes with his strengths and delivers another decent album that should at least sustain his loyal following".